jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate2.md

 ```
 Access the public ip address, we should see the page.
 ![image](/public/images/note/9160/7-5-acl-4.png)
-It's currently working, because the ACL for subnet is public to all inbound ports.
+It's currently working, because the default ACL has inbound rules for all public sources.
 ![image](/public/images/note/9160/7-5-acl-5.png)
 Associate the new ACL to current subnet.
 Select the new ACL and click "Edit subnet associations".
 ![image](/public/images/note/9160/7-5-acl-6.png)